csharp-threads

 }

-The method that will run in the new thread must be of type void and should not have parameters (or parameters should be handled alternatively).
+The method that will run in the new thread must be of type void and must not have parameters (or parameters must be handled in an alternative way).

 The Thread class provides several useful methods and properties: